Skip to main content

 z.
 Maintain physical security of the GPC and convenience checks to avoid unauthorized use.

 cc.
-Notify the BO of a lost, stolen, or compromised GPC within one business day.
+Notify the bank of a lost, stolen, or compromised GPC within one business day.

 dd.
 Maintain the bank’s EAS purchase log, which is located under Transaction Management.